-Kyle Meng is an Associate Professor at the Bren School and the Department of Economics at the University of California, Santa Barbara.
-He is also a Faculty Research Fellow at the National Bureau of Economic Research (NBER).
-His research is primarily in environmental, energy, and resource economics with a focus on advancing the empirics of climate change economics.
-He has published in leading economics and science journals, including the American Economic Review, American Economic Journal: Applied Economics, Nature, Science, and PNAS.
-His research has been covered by the New York Times, the Washington Post, the Financial Times, and other media sources and he has appeared before the U.S. Congress.
-He received his PhD in Sustainable Development from Columbia University and his Bachelor’s in Civil and Environmental Engineering from Princeton University.
+Kyle Meng is an Associate Professor at the Bren School of Environmental Management and the Department of Economics at the University of California, Santa Barbara.
+He is a Faculty Research Fellow at the National Bureau of Economic Research and the Climate and Energy Program Director at the Environmental Markets Solutions Lab.
+Professor Meng received his PhD in Sustainable Development from Columbia University and his Bachelor’s in Civil and Environmental Engineering from Princeton University.
 A first-generation immigrant, he was a recipient of the Paul and Daisy Soros Fellowship for New Americans.

 Meng, Kyle C. and Ashwin Rode.
 2019.
 “The Social Cost of Lobbying over Climate Policy,” Nature Climate Change, 9, 472-276.

 McDermott, Grant R., Kyle C. Meng, Gavin G. McDonald, and Christopher J. Costello.
 2018.
 “The Blue Paradox: Preemptive Overfishing in Marine Reserves,” Proceedings of the National Academy of Science.